What to Eat When You Don't Know What to Eat: 60 Meal Ideas, from a Dietitian

 • Apple and goat cheese toast

-• Dinner leftovers (some people don’t consider this a viable breakfast option, but some people love it!)
+• Dinner leftovers (some people don’t consider this a viable breakfast option, but it can be a game changer!)

-Lunch can get stale when you’re in a rut of deli sandwiches or the same dinner leftovers.
-Here are some ideas to mix it up for lunch and restore your interest in food:
+Here are some tasty ideas to mix it up for lunch and restore your interest in food:

 • Hearty snack box (e.g. hard-boiled eggs, cheese, crackers, apple slices, peanut butter)